 If you want to reinstall the agent on another infrastructure, you can simply delete the old VM and install a new one.
 Then, you can Dissociate the Virtual Appliance from the agent in the App and Associate it with the new VM.

-If at boot time you have errors unrecognized disk label or No such file or directory while trying to open /dev/disks/by-label... make sure the disk is configured at SATA or IDE and not SCSI.
+If at boot time you have errors unrecognized disk label or No such file or directory while trying to open /dev/disks/by-label... make sure the disk is configured as IDE (preferred) or SATA and not SCSI.